kz26/rssp/README.md

 # rssp

-A simple proxy server for RSS/Atom feeds, built with Pyramid
+A simple proxy server for RSS/Atom feeds, built with Pyramid.
+Useful if a site has blocked your newsfeed client from accessing its feeds. (*cough* Reddit *cough*)

 ## Requirements